Marshall MG Series Guitar Amps Review

 There are a lot of choices out there, but you know Marshall is one of the top guitar amp brands in the world.
 Here's a look at the Marshall MG Series along with my thoughts and advice on each model.

-In my opinion the MG15FX is one of the best small guitar amps you're going to find.
+In my opinion, the is one of the best small guitar amps you're going to find.
 I used one as a practice amp for a long while and was always impressed by the tones that came out of the little monster.
+Marshall MG15GFX

 This little dynamo pushes 15 watts through an 8-inch speaker and features four channels (Clean, Crunch, OD1 and OD2) along with five very good effects: Reverb, Chorus, Phaser, Flanger and Delay.
 The reverb can be applied independently of the other effects, and your settings are programmable.